gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 ![ECS app upload files](img/ecs_app_upload_files.jpeg)

 **Note:** You can upload an .mp3 file, however it is uploaded to ephemeral storage.
 If you recall when we created the app, we did not specify to use EFS.
 That's the persistent store.
 Your file could be deleted at any time.

-If you do upload an .mp3 file and it does not play, that is _likely_ because by default the Live Beats app is set to serve assets over https.
-We have not set up a certificate in AWS ACM and so when creating the ALB, we had to use port 80/HTTP for the listener (rather than port 443/HTPS).
+If you do upload an .mp3 file and it does not play, that is _likely_ because (by default) the Live Beats app is set to serve those assets over https.
+We have not set up a certificate in AWS ACM and so when creating our ALB, we had to use port 80/HTTP for the listener (rather than port 443/HTPS).
 As such the request for the file will fail, since the ALB will not respond to HTTPS requests.
-Assuming at this point you are using 80/HTTP too, make sure the app will serve files over HTTP.
-If you need to change this part, remember you also need to build, tag and push a new image to ECR in order for ECS to access the latest version.

-If you are building locally, push, _and_ see "Your authorization token has expired.
-Reauthenticate and try again.", you will need to do that.
-That means running the _first_ of the four commands (the one starting `aws ecr get-login-password ...` which gets a token from AWS and pipes that to your local Docker client).

-Pushing a new image to ECR does not automatically trigger a new deployment, so click the "Update service" button, tick the box to "Force new deployment", and proceed.
-Wait a minute for the deployment to proceed, the ALB to drain the connections and the new service to load in its place.

-Your .mp3 should then play:
+We edited _our_ copy of the to instead use http (in `runtime.exs`).

 ![ECS app mp3 plays](img/ecs_app_mp3_plays.jpeg)